txt/mase/src/doc/CODE890.md

 # Code890: Final Project, cs591

+Code8 and 9 are worth 6 marks each (plus 1 bonus for completing an extra homework).

+Code10 is worth 6 marks.

+Total: 20 marks.

 ## What to Hand in

 For each of the following tasks, create a sub-directory called